 \subsection{Characteristic system of a vertex}

-To start let us consider a $4$-orbit map $\mathcal{M}$, let $G_{\mathcal{M}}$ be the flag graph associated to $\mathcal{M}$ and let $\mathcal{C}$ be the edge colouring defined in equation (\ref{edge_colouring}).
-If $i(v)$ is a vertex of the map $\mathcal{M}$, then there is a cycle $C_{i(v)}$ of $G_{\mathcal{M}}$ around $i(v)$ (see equation (\ref{eq_orbit_vertex})), having length even and being two colourable alternately with colours $k_1$ and $k_2$.
+Consider a $4$-orbit map $\mathcal{M}$, let $G_{\mathcal{M}}$ be the flag graph associated to $\mathcal{M}$ and $\mathcal{C}$ the edge colouring defined in equation (\ref{edge_colouring}).
+If $i(v)$ is a vertex of the map $\mathcal{M}$, then there is a cycle $C_{i(v)}$ of $G_{\mathcal{M}}$ around $i(v)$ (see equation (\ref{eq_orbit_vertex})), having even length and being two colourable alternating the colours $k_1$ and $k_2$.
 From this properties is motivated the following definition.